Zimbabwe Country Commercial Guide

 Telecommunications/Electronics

-Mobile and landline networks are sometimes overloaded, and providers have faced challenges maintaining services as rapid inflation has increased costs while prices have increased at a slower pace.
+Mobile and landline networks are sometimes overloaded, and providers have faced challenges maintaining services as rapid inflation has increased operating costs while retail prices have increased at a slower pace.
 Phone service in general is reliable in urban centers.
 Wi-fi services are available in most upmarket hotels.
-The country uses 220-240 volts and travelers are urged to carry international travel adapters.
+The country uses 220–240-volt electricity and travelers are urged to carry international travel adapters.
 Mobile payment companies, typically subsidiaries of major telecoms firms, have faced suspensions and unsubstantiated government accusations of fueling inflation, contributing to the growth in money supply, and money laundering.

 Transportation

-Zimbabwe has a reasonably well-developed road network, especially relative to much of the rest of the continent.
+Zimbabwe has a reasonably well-developed road network, especially relative to much of the rest of the continent, although even major arteries running from the capital are in various states of disrepair.
 The country has air connections with other countries in the southern and eastern regions of Africa, as well as Europe via Addis Ababa, Johannesburg, and the Middle East.

 Language